ysmt1/muaythaidb-V2/README.md

 Muay Thai DB is a web app created for users to create and review Muay Thai gyms in Thailand

-With many Nak Muay (practitioners) from all over the world traveling to Thailand to train, I thought a centralized place for reviews would be helpful for people trying to choose a gym.
+With many hobbyists and professionals from all over the world traveling to Thailand to train this amazing martial art, I thought a centralized place for reviews would be helpful for people trying to choose a gym.

 V1 - Built using Flask framework https://github.com/ysmt1/muaythaidb